gowthamprasath14/gowthamprasath14/README.md

 ## ✨ About Me :
 - 🔭 I’m currently working on improving my coding skills.
-- 🌱 I’m currently learning AWS and DevOps.
+- 🌱 I’m currently learning AWS and DSA.
-- 🎯 Life Hack: "Explore 🔥 and Explode 💣 with knowledge"
+- 💬 Ping me about C ,AWS ,DS and Cloud stuff.
-- 💬 Ping me about Python, Java, JavaScript, and Linux.
+- ⚡ Fun fact: I love to watch movies, series and listen to songs 🎧
-- ⚡ Fun fact: I love to watch movies and listen to songs 🎧
+- 🏏 Sports: Love watching and playing cricket

 ---